U.S. probes cyber attack on water system

 Workers at the targeted utility in central Illinois on November 8 noticed problems with SCADA systems which manages the water supply system, and discovered that a water pump had been damaged, said Weiss, managing partner of Applied Control Solutions in Cupertino, California.

-(Reporting by Jim Finkle in Boston; Additional reporting by Jim Wolf, Andrew Stern, Diane Bartz and Andrea Shalal-Esa; Editing by Bernard Orr and Jonathan Thatcher)
+(Reporting by Jim Finkle in Boston; Additional reporting by Jim Wolf, Andrew Stern, Diane Bartz and Andrea Shalal-Esa; Editing by Steve Orlofsky, Bernard Orr)

-(This story corrects spelling of name of Rep. Jim Langevin in 13th paragraph)